FluxNotes/flux/README.md

 - *Using Git Bash on Windows?* It may look like the test aren't working on your machine.
 Hit enter a second time after running your yarn test command.
 The specifics of why this happens are still unknown, but this should help when running your tests.

+## Using the REST API

+To use the REST API to retrieve application data, you need to clone the shr-node-server [repository](https://github.com/standardhealth/shr-node-server) and follow the instructions there to run the server.

+While the server is running, you can access a version of the Flux Application that uses the REST API by navigating to `/p2`.

+NOTE: The REST API is still in development and will continue to change.
+Processes for changing the API and its implementations are outlined in the respective repositories, which can be found at the Standard Health Record Collaborative GitHub project, [here](https://github.com/standardhealth).